 Peanut butter is a great treat for our dogs, BUT be careful on the type of peanut butter you use.
 Do not use the sugar-free or lite options that contain artificial sweeteners such as xylitol, which is extremely toxic to dogs.

 Eggs, milk, cheese, and yogurt can be okay for your dog… BUT some dogs can be allergic to dairy.
-It actually took me some time to figure out our dog Ginger is allergic to dairy.
+Eggs are a common ingredient in baked goods, so make sure to read labels!

 If you think your dog may have food allergies, make sure to read Does my dog have Allergies?